Who is to blame for 'self-driving car' deaths?

 It says feedback from its customers has shown that "they have a very clear understanding of what Autopilot is, how to properly use it and what features it consists of".

-Nevertheless, since 2016 Tesla's systems have warned drivers to keep their hands on the wheel, and can turn the system off entirely if they fail to do so.
+Nevertheless, since 2016 Tesla's systems have included more prominent warnings to drivers to keep their hands on the wheel, and have been able to lock them out of Autopilot if they fail to do so.

 That same year, Mercedes faced criticism over advertising that suggested its E-Class was a "self-driving car".